We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Abdominal gas is quite typical.
 Often, certain home remedies and supplements can help you release it from your stomach.
 But if you’re still experiencing discomfort, you may want to see a doctor.

 The average adult passes gas between 13 and 21 times a day.
-Gas is a normal part of the digestion process.
+Gas is a healthy part of the digestion process.
 But if gas builds up in your intestines and you’re unable to expel it, you may start to feel pain and discomfort.

 - swallowing air while you eat or drink

 - gum chewing